BUY MY SFARIM IMMEDIATELY, YOU MECHUTZIFF, OR I WILL ARRANGE A VISIT TO YOUR HOUSE BY RICK SANTORUM

-Today we gather together to celebrate the most joyous of all the Jewish holidays, the Yuntif of Purim.
-On this holiday we celebrate the near destruction of the Jewish People, and the exploitation of Esther's Hamalka's bisulta that enabled the salvation of Klal Yisroel, by getting stinking drunk and trying to be mezaneh with our chavrusa when he himself isn't busy throwing up all over the Bais Medrish.
+Today we gather together to celebrate the most joyous of all the Jewish Holidays, the holiday of Purim.
+On this holiday, we celebrate the near destruction of the Jewish People and the exploitation of Esther's Hamalka's bisulta to enable their salvation by getting stinking drunk and trying to be mezaneh with our chavrusa when he himself isn't throwing up.

-According to the RASHBAM, the Aimishteh refused to have his name attached to the story since he was repelled by the Machiavellian activities of Klal Yisroel throughout the entire episode.
+According to the RASHBAM, the Aimishteh refused to have his name attached to the story, as he was repelled by the Machiavellian activities of Klal Yisroel.
 Such actions include:

 -- Mordechai saves the life of the king and doesn't even collect a cash reward (What's pshat with that?)